Home > Calculators > Mutual Fund Expense Ratio Calculator

 Expense Ratio Formula

-• Expense Ratio= Total expenses/Average AUM
+• Expense Ratio = Total expenses / Average AUM

 Calculation of Expense Ratio

-Hence, the expense ratio formula will be Rs 14 Cr/Rs 700 Cr= 2%
+Using the expense ratio formula: Rs 14 Cr / Rs 700 Cr = 2%

 Components of Expense Ratio